Track MCP LogoTrack MCP

 claude mcp add --transport http digitalocean-apps https://apps.mcp.digitalocean.com/mcp \

-You can add multiple services by running the command for each endpoint:
+You can add multiple services the same way:

 bash